Acadia Towns & Villages

 Little About Schoodic

 Schoodic Peninsula is an approximate 35-45 minute drive from Mount Desert Island but well worth the trip if you can fit it in.
 There are fewer crowds and there is a long shoreline on the eastern, western, and southern sides making it ideal for sunrise and sunset type photography.
 Take along food and beverage for a picnic as there are not very many eating options over there.
-The mid-point in the journey is Ellsworth, the main commericial center for Hancock County and Down East Maine.
+The mid-point in the journey is Ellsworth, the main commercial center for Hancock County and Down East Maine.
 There are some larger box stores there and a wide variety of other business options so you may want to plan around that as well.

 Visit Schoodic Peninsula

-Stats & Facts
+Some Interesting Stats & Facts

 • There are only four townships on MDI: Bar Harbor, Southwest Harbor, Mount Desert, and Tremont.